It’s almost time for the New Year! 🎉

 R – Realistic (Something that is within the bounds of reality.)

-Here are a few tips for setting awesome goals for 2017 + free worksheets at the end of the post!Tips for setting awesome goals for 2017 + free worksheets! #newyear #goals Click To Tweet
+So, here are a few tips for setting awesome goals for 2019, plus a free 2019 goal setting planner at the end of the post!Tips for setting awesome goals for 2019 + free worksheets! #newyear #goals Click To Tweet

 Don’t set too many yearly goals.